rfrazier716/rfrazier716.github.io/posts/data-science-vcs.rst

   * Registering the Environment with Jupyter
   * Pulling data from the DVC remote

+* Explain how to run the analysis, with a description of what each notebook does and what results it will generate.

 * Give Clear instructions for how users can contribute to/extend the repository:

   * Installing the additional developer dependencies